coderkol95/mlflow-k8s-fargate/README.md

              models.html
              404.html
  └── utils/
-         upload_to_s3.py                     # The file which recursively uploads the mlruns/ after a training experiment .env                                        # Environment variables are stored here AK and SK Dockerfile                                  # Simple containerisation and exposing the Flask web app on port 5001 .gitignore                                  # Ignoring unnecesary files
+         upload_to_s3.py                     # This file recursively uploads the mlruns/ after each training experiment .env                                        # Environment variables are stored here AK and SK Dockerfile                                  # Simple containerisation and exposing the Flask web app on port 5001 .gitignore                                  # Ignoring unnecesary files